Read Chapter 4 “The Night”

 Maggie took a deep breath before replying with carefully chosen words.

-– “Yes, I’m willing to give up vital information.” – What she thought was hers and the cameras, which were everywhere recording and following every move of every person, had no access to it.
-Down Below freedom of movement didn’t exist.
+– “Yes, I’m willing to give up vital information.” – What she thought was hers, the cameras, that were everywhere recording and following every move of every person, had no access to her thoughts or her heart.

 – “Thank you.”